-Jorum from EDINA
+Jorum from MIMAS

 Jorum is a JISC-funded collaborative venture in UK Higher and Further Education to collect and share learning and teaching materials, allowing their reuse and repurposing, and standing as a national statement of the importance of creating interoperable, sustainable materials.
-It is run jointly between the EDINA and Mimas national data centres.

 eduPersonTargetedID